YoubaImkf/Twili-Oh-Yes/README.md

 # Twili-Oh-Yes

 ## Introduction
 Integrating Twilio's API, to send and receive SMS messages directly from a web interface.
+(Not really in real time 🤫)

 ###  Pre-requisites :package: